sinagilassi/PyThermoFlash/README.md

 ## ❓ FAQ

-For any question, contact me on [LinkedIn](https://www.linkedin.com/in/sina-gilassi/)
+For any questions, contact me on [LinkedIn](https://www.linkedin.com/in/sina-gilassi/).

 ## 👨‍💻 Authors